 Serve with Us

-Mission of the Month: Becca Fielding, local missionary.
+Mission of the Month: Trinity Life Mission and Brianna's Hope.
 Check out the Serve page for more information.

 As you consider your gifts, talents, and spiritual growth this year, consider getting involved in one of the small groups or ministry teams.
 Want to learn more?
 Visit our Adult Ministry page for more info about the small groups and our updated ministry team list on the What's Happening at Trinity blog.